sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/index.md

 Computed field methods take the output of one or more [Field objects](doc:field-query-object), and perform a transformation on that field output.
 Common use cases for computed fields include:

 - Clean up raw output:  If the output contains extra characters, strings, etc, you can often use a Computed Field method to strip out the unwanted data.
 Or, you can split or join data from different fields.
 - Standardize output across configs:  If you extract inconsistently formatted data from different vendors or documents, for example "6 month policy period" versus "6 mo. policy duration", you can map to a common format using a Computed Field method.
-Consistently formatted output helps your application to handle extractions consistently, without having to check for corner cases.
+Consistently formatted output helps your application to handle extractions with fewer checks for corner cases
 - Add metadata: If a PDF lacks information that you want to include in the extraction, you can add it using a Computed Field method.
 For example, perhaps a vendor *exclusively* issues 6-month policy quotes, so they never state the policy period in the PDF.
 You can add that information.

 Parameters